We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Blue Apron and Home Chef are two meal delivery kit providers.
-Although they offer similar services, their plans vary — for example, Blue Apron offer a special meal plan for people with diabetes.
+Although they provides similar services, their plans vary — for example, Blue Apron offers a special meal plan for people with diabetes.

 This article compares Blue Apron and Home Chef to find out which meal kit offers the best variety, flexibility, and dietary options.